 My selections below, both fiction and non fiction, I have found to be enjoyable and thought provoking in many different ways and I recommend them to everyone who is interested in tech.

-You can follow all the books, tech, business, non-fiction I read and want to read over at Goodreads where I have an account.
-You can also view my activity via:
+You can follow all the books, tech, business, non-fiction, etc that I read over at Goodreads.
+You can view my activity here:

 1. Daemon – Daniel Suarez [Fiction]